kmkim95/kmkim95.github.io/_publications/2022-BIGexplore_CHI.md

 doi: 10.1145/3491102.3517729
 ---
 * Roles involved: Conducting seminars on basic information theory and Bayesian experimental design for UI researchers, problem formulation, literature review, algorithm design and implementation (Python), experimental design, and writing the paper up to the experiment section
-* Roles not involed: User Interface design
+* Roles not involed: User Interface design and writing the paper after the experiment section